zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

                       PER_THREAD_OUTPUT TRUE);
 ```

 These can be run in the DuckDB shell or using `duckdb -c` from the command line.
-Or you can just pipe to duckdb like:
+Or you can just pipe to DuckDB like:

 ```shell
 echo "SELECT *